Student-centric advice and objective recommendations

 As you go through the college application process, mark your calendar with important deadlines!
 By doing this, you can accurately plan and get things done in advance.
 You could circle the date for admission notifications or schedule a campus tour.

 Penn State has multiple campuses for applicants to choose from, and they also offer virtual tours, so you can get a quick look before visiting in person.
-The website even gives brief overviews of each location in Pennsylvania along with degrees, housing, and extracurriculars offered there.
+Their website even gives brief overviews of each location in Pennsylvania along with degrees, housing, and extracurriculars offered there.

 Remember to check Penn State’s social media pages to stay updated on important events and dates.
 You’ll also be able to get a glimpse of what Penn State is like and how you might fit in there.
 Good luck on your path toward success!